Return to the main gate

 The Pantheons

 As with any spiritual practice, it is important to define your intent, set your goal and prepare your ritual space with the appropriate tools and equipment.
-Religious practices all over the world call upon a deity of spiritual being of some type or name to assist in the practice or ritual at hand.
+Religious practices all over the world call upon a deity or spiritual being of some type to assist in the practice or ritual at hand.
 Buddha, Jesus, God and Archangels are often thought of as the most common examples of spiritual deities.
-From a New Age Metaphysical perspective, a practioner may also attempt to contact an animal guide or spirit guide to help add a measure of concentration and energy to the work being performed.
+From a Metaphysical perspective, a practioner may also attempt to contact an animal guide or spirit guide to help add a measure of concentration and energy to the work being performed.

 Many traditions within the religion of Witchcraft are no different from these other forms of practice.
 An alternate definition of "spiritual deity" might be thought of, but basically the concepts are the same.
 One of the common principals of Witchcraft is the definition of the God/Goddess.
 That which is "God" is the masculine essence of divine energy or the divine forces, or the all that is; pick a label you prefer.
 That which is "Goddess" is thereby the feminine essence of the same divine energy or force.
 But even amongst Witchcraft practioners, this definition exists with many others.

 No one can truly answer the question "Which God is God?"
 This philosophical question is as old as the dawn of time and it will never be answered to the satisfaction of all the inhabitants of earth.
 So don't waste your time debating the issue; no definition is right or wrong, only what "feels" right to the practioner.
 What you believe in your heart.
-New Age Metaphysics and Witchcraft teach that thought is form.
+Metaphysics and Witchcraft teach that thought is form.
 Even Einstein theorized that "Thought is energy, to create it, use your imagination."
 He also theorized that "Energy is matter and can be used to affect change".

 So whether the definition of a God or Goddess is accurate or real doesn't matter.
 What matters is the thought, and energy you put into your personal understanding and belief.
 If you chose to call upon the Archangel Michael for your pantheon, then you'll be joining your energy with the essence of Michael.
-The leader of the Archangels, a fair and just man who has compassion for the wounded, downtrodden and meek.
+The leader of the Archangels, a fair and just angel who has compassion for the wounded, downtrodden and meek.
 But who also has the strength and skill to combat even the darkest of deadly forces in the universe and win.

 Choosing A Pantheon